How to Prepare for an Inventory

-5. Every item of your stock needs to be counted.
+5. Every item of your inventory needs to be counted.
 Never ever estimate!

-It might seem really tedious, especially if you think you have a good idea of your stock quantities, but it is so much better to get a 100 percent accurate record the first time.
-Do not forget to physically open boxes – just because the label on the box says there are 75 items in the box that do not mean there actually are.
+It might seem really tedious, especially if you think you have a good idea of your inventory quantities, but it is so much better to get a 100 percent accurate record the first time.
+Do not forget to physically open boxes – just because the label on the box says there are 75 items in the box that does not mean there actually are.

-6. Check the physical stock count number against current accounting records.
+6. Check the physical inventory count number against current accounting records.
 Always recheck discrepancies

 Always make a note of all variances and follow up where necessary to identify the reasons for the variances.